 Sajjangarh or Monsoon Palace

-Your next stop should be Sajjangarh or the Monsoon Palace.
-This palace sits right on top of the entire city.
-You can take your car or your scooter right up to the top through the winding roads of the wildlife sanctuary area.
+Your next stop should be Sajjangarh in Udaipur.
+Things to do here involve taking your car or your scooter right up to the top through the winding roads of the wildlife sanctuary area.
 (This being a wildlife area, going on top by scooter is not advisable).
 If you don’t have your own car, the palace has jeeps which ply tourists to and fro.
 The actual palace is not that well maintained.
 But the visit is well worth it for the mind-blowing views of the city that can be seen from the palace.
 Both the main lakes of Udaipur and the entire surrounding area can be seen from up here!

 Tip: If you are not travelling by your own car, expect to wait for about half an hour for you to get a seat in one of the jeeps.